 Proof in the pudding that Ford has what it takes to produce one hell of a family hauler.

-MALIBU, CALIFORNIA – The compact and midsize crossover has quickly become the de-facto family choice for North Americans.
+LAKE LOUISE, ALBERTA – The compact and midsize crossover has quickly become the de-facto family choice for North Americans.
 Today’s buyers are prioritizing ride height, all-wheel-drive, and the added storage space of a crossover over the traditional sedan.
 For those families that require regular use of a third row as well as cargo space behind it, the full-size SUV is still very much alive.
 The segment has been led by the GM family of body-on-frame trucks, a series that has proven excellence time and time again within our office, for road trip use as well as people moving.
-The blue oval is back though; we were invited to sunny Malibu, CA to sample the all-new 2018 Ford Expedition in a variety of trim levels.
+We flew to the bitter cold of Lake Louise, Alberta and Banff National Park to test the all-new 2018 Ford Expedition.

 The Expedition has been around for two decades now, though the last model was becoming quite long in the tooth.
 A mid-cycle refresh for 2015 added the EcoBoost V6 powertrain, but did little else to modernize the behemoth.
 A standard two-box SUV design means the Expedition somewhat resembles the Tahoe (reviewed here) and in higher trims, the Escalade (reviewed here), but that’s about where the similarities end.
 Ford has implemented an all-aluminum-alloy body on a steel frame, to ensure weight is kept down regardless of the physical size of the vehicle.
 Ford offers the Expedition in two lengths; Expedition and Expedition MAX; the latter of which adds 11.9 inches to the overall length and about nine inches to the wheelbase.